Once you see how easy this corn salsa is to make, you will consider it a staple ingredient to keep in your fridge.

 Like all vegetables, you should look for fresh, organic options over canned or frozen.

 The process of canning, in particular, creates a breakdown in the nutritional value.
 If you can’t find fresh in the off-season, make frozen your backup plan.

 Also, food production facilities usually add salt to the items they package.
 This additional seasoning adds flavor.
-Flavor sells more product.
+Flavor sells more products.
 Their goal is to increase sales volume, not your health.

 Why choose organic vegetables?